AleksiRossi/Foreman/Evaluation.md

 # Foreman evaluation

-Foreman is a front end and a user interface for Puppet configuration management system.
+Foreman is a front and a user interface for Puppet configuration management system.
 Along with controlling and managing Puppet, Foreman includes some added features, such as provisioning hosts and monitoring status of hosts.

 ## What did we learn